Cullman, Alabama: History

 German immigrants also founded St. Bernard's Monastery, on the grounds of which is the Ave Maria Grotto, containing 125 miniature reproductions of some of the most famous religious structures of the world.
 It is Cullman's principal tourist attraction.

 From the 1890s until the 1950s, Cullman was a sundown town, where African Americans were not allowed to live.
 Tom Drake, a former Alabama state legislator and Speaker of the Alabama House of Representatives, stated that "there used to be signs on the railroad track, at the county line and all that.
 'Nigger, don't let the sun set on your head in Cullman County.'"
 The need for Black day laborers in Cullman subsequently led to a rise in population of Colony, Alabama, a safe haven for the discriminated.

 For many years Cullman was a college town, with Saint Bernard College serving as the home of several hundred students.
 In the mid-1970s, St. Bernard briefly merged with Sacred Heart College (a two-year Benedictine women's college), to become Southern Benedictine College.
 That college closed in 1979, and it now operates as St. Bernard Preparatory School, serving grades 9–12.
 The former site of Sacred Heart College is now the Sacred Heart Monastery, which serves as a retreat center operated by the Benedictine Sisters of Sacred Heart Monastery.

 During the 20th century, Cullman developed a more diverse economy, including several manufacturing and distribution facilities.
 The City of Cullman regularly ranks as a top 'micropolitan' city in the nation.

 Cullman gained national attention in early 2008, when a special election was held to fill a vacancy in the Alabama House of Representatives.
 The district that included Cullman elected James C. Fields, an African American, in that special election.

 Cullman's German heritage was repressed during World War I and World War II, while the United States was fighting Germany.
 This was reversed in the 1970s, with renewed interest in the city's history and heritage.
 Today, Cullman holds an annual Oktoberfest.
 An honorary "Bürgermeister" is elected for each Oktoberfest.
 For many years the Oktoberfest did not include alcohol because Cullman was dry, but starting in 2011 the Oktoberfest was able to offer beer.

 Geography

-Cullman is located on top of the Brindley Mountain plateau at (34.1764162, -86.8403857).
-This is a close offshoot of the long geographic ridge called Sand Mountain, a southmost extension of the Appalachian Mountains.
+Cullman is located on top of the Brindley Mountain plateau which is a close offshoot of the long geographic ridge called Sand Mountain, a southmost extension of the Appalachian Mountains.
 The elevation is 814 ft, close to the watershed between the Tennessee River and the Black Warrior River.
 Cullman provides its own town water supply from a city-owned lake within the city limits, Lake Catoma.

 According to the United States Census Bureau, the city has a total area of 24.046 sqmi, of which 22.704 sqmi is land and 1.342 sqmi, is water.

 New zoning laws and alcohol ordinances have allowed for greater expansion and growth in the downtown Cullman area.